radar/guides/patterns.md

       $LOAD_PATH.include?(__DIR__) ||
       $LOAD_PATH.include?(File.expand_path(__DIR__))

-When RubyGems activates a gem, it adds your package’s `lib` folder to the `$LOAD_PATH` ready to be required normally by another lib or application.
-Its safe to assume you can relative `require` any file in your `lib` folder.
+When RubyGems activates a gem, it adds your package's `lib` folder to the `$LOAD_PATH` ready to be required normally by another lib or application.
+It is safe to assume you can then `require` any file in your `lib` folder.

 Prerelease gems
 ---------------

 Many gem developers have versions of their gem ready to go out for testing or "edge" releases before a big gem release.
-RubyGems supports the concept of "prerelease" versions, which could be betas, alphas, or anything else that isn't worthy of a real gem release yet.
+RubyGems supports the concept of "prerelease" versions, which could be betas, alphas, or anything else that isn't ready as a regular release.

 Taking advantage of this is easy.
 All you need is one or more letters in the gem version.
 For example, here's what a prerelease gemspec's `version` field